-In this section, I present my thoughts on future works inspired by the experiments.
+The experiments demonstrate the potential of our proposed framework.
+I also present my thoughts on future works inspired by the experiment results.

-- Framework.
+• Framework.
 The framework can be further refactored in the future.
-The Generator Module is originally proposed to deal with problems in the medical area, thus, we could redesign the framework to make it fit our scenario.
+The Generator Module was originally proposed to deal with problems in the medical area, thus, we could redesign the framework to make it fit our scenario.
 In addition, this framework contains codes based on both Pytorch and TensorFlow.
 We are not sure if the fuse of these two libraries can cause the degradation of performance.
-Thus, it is necessary to modify the framework in a unified way as it benefits both code sharing and future experiments. - Data Heterogeneity.
-When I conducted the experiments, I observed that the performance as well as the node-level bias highly depend on the data on each silo (e.g., node and edge number).
-If the data gap is huge, for example, one silo contains 100 nodes but another 500, the results will degrade so much.
-More research on dealing with heterogeneous data while assuring fairness is needed.
+Thus, it is necessary to modify the framework in a unified way as it benefits both code sharing and future experiments.